djalbat/the-occam-user-manual/content/writing-with-highmark/project-versus-published-structure.md

 * `@pageNumber`

 With these directives and the concept of divisions in mind, open the `default.md` file.
-This has two kinds of directive, namely a single `@ignore` directive, which tells Highmark not to include the corresponding division when publishing; and several `@include` directives, which tell Highmark to process the specified files and create a separate divisions.
+This has two kinds of directive, namely a single `@ignore` directive, which tells Highmark not to include the corresponding division when publishing; and several `@include` directives.
 During publishing Highmark keeps an array of divisions corresponding to the Markdown files that it processes by way of `@include` directives.
-As it encounters each `@include` directive it immediately processes the corresponding Markdown file and adds the resulting division to this array, provided there is no `@ignore` directive.
+As it encounters each one it immediately processes the corresponding Markdown file and adds the resulting division to this array, provided there is no `@ignore` directive.
 Thus in effect the `@include` directives define a tree structure of nested divisions that is flattened out during publishing.

 If you mouse over the `@incloude` directives in the `default.md` file then you will see that their paths are clickable.